drsam94/golfComp/intro.md

 ```
 ### C++
 extension: .cc
-All C++ solutions must be compatible with gcc 10.2.1 with `--std=c++20`, and should define a function like:
+All C++ solutions must be compatible with clang 11.0.1-2 with `--std=c++20` and other flags, and should define a function like:
 ```
 long ans(int x, int y) {

 }
 ```
 with the appropriate number of arguments.
+Note that, while it may be tempting to save characters, declarations like. `int x;`
+will declare an uninitialized variable on the stack.
+While you may be able to run it locally in such a way that such code passes,
+the testing harness will attempt to make your code fail if you try such tricks.
+Locally running with `fsanitize=memory` can catch many,
+but not all issues of this form.
+Other kinds of UB are "okay" if you can get away with it as the code does only have to work for one set of
+compiler flags, but reading uninitialized memory effectively adds an implicit dependence for your code on the calling code, which you do not have access to.
 ### C
 extension: .c
-All C solutions must be compilable with gcc 10.2.1 with `--std=c17`, and should define a function like:
+All C solutions must be compilable with clang 11.0.1-2 with `--std=c17` and other flags, and should define a function like:
 ```
 long ans(int x, int y) {

 }
 ```
 with the appropriate number of arguments.
 Do note that you must simply define a function which can be called by passing
-the appropriate number of arguments with the appropriate times: the actual definition can look different (e.g "implicit int")
+the appropriate number of arguments with the appropriate times: the actual definition can look different (e.g "implicit int").
+All the
+notes in the `C++` section about UB apply here as well
 ## Problems
 The following is the list of problems in the challenge
 ### test1